 Lockheed Martin’s strength is combining technology, systems, services and industry teams to create original solutions.
 To make this vision a reality, we are pursuing strategic relationships with technology leaders in both the commercial and academic spaces.

-- Lockheed Martin and Concord Blue executed a teaming agreement where we will apply our demonstrated ability to scale-up projects, support development and facilitate access to a much broader, global market, allowing us to insert Concord Blue’s distinguishable technology into the domestic and global marketplace.
+- In October 2013, Lockheed Martin and Concord Blue executed a teaming agreement where we will apply our demonstrated ability to scale-up projects, support development and facilitate access to a much broader, global market, allowing us to insert Concord Blue’s distinguishable technology into the domestic and global marketplace.

 - Working with Cape Breton Explorations Ltd., Lockheed Martin is providing engineering and construction services for a six-megawatt biomass combined heat and power generating plant at Harbourside Industrial Park in Sydney, Nova Scotia, awarded under the Nova Scotia Community Feed-in Tariff (COMFIT) program.
 The future facility is expected to produce 50,000-megawatt hours of electrical power annually to be distributed locally – enough power to meet approximately 20% of Sydney’s requirements.